Development of this quiz is in progress.

 A | Work performance plan. |

-B | Control account plan. |
+B | Cost management plan. |

-C | Cost management processes. |
+C | Control account plan. |

 Cost management plan describes the level of accuracy of cost estimates, control thresholds and rules of performance measurement.